Today, I just had what I thought would be my last meeting with my last student.

 In order for me to be able to continue coaching a client indefinitely, I’ll need a reliable and strong pipeline of fresh curriculum.

 This is what I’d call a money problem.
 Unfortunately, no one is just willing to throw money at LessonSpeak because it is not a startup.
-At the end of the day, LessonSpeak is a community center around content creation.
+At the end of the day, LessonSpeak is a community centered around content creation.

 The solution then is to optimize and leverage technology.
 Recently, something called stable diffusion has gained popularity and this technology has the potential to significantly impact LessonSpeak and the whole content creation business.